 Know more about PTVS at – PTVS Python IDE.

 8. Eric Python

 Eric is another open source Python Editor and IDE that comes packed with most of the features required for efficient programming.
-It is written purely in Python and is based on Qt GUI toolkit and integrates powerful Scintilla editor control.
+It is written purely in Python and is based on the Qt GUI toolkit and integrates powerful Scintilla editor control.

-Eric provides all basic features like call tips, folding, highlighting, class browser, profiling and code coverage etc. but the key features that make Eric competitive enough with commercial python IDEs like PyCharm, Wing IDE or Komodo are –
+Eric provides all basic features like call tips, folding, highlighting, class browser, profiling, and code coverage, etc. but the key features that make Eric competitive enough with commercial python IDEs like PyCharm, Wing IDE or Komodo are –

 - Integrated task management

 - Unit test support – integrated

 - Core Plugins for Regex and Qt dialogs

 - Option to launch third-party apps from within the editor